-Below, I outline some of the other websites my content and writing have been featured on, podcasts where I have been invited to speak, and other opportunities to learn more about the helpful and insightful world of social psychology!
+Below, are a select list of outlets where my content and writing have been featured, podcasts where I have been invited to speak, and other opportunities to learn more about the helpful and insightful world of social psychology!

 With over 30 million viewers each month, Psychology Today stands as one of the preeminent sources for information on all things psychology.
 On it, I and a fellow behavioral researcher, Dr. Andy Luttrell, were invited to co-host a blog on all things related to attitudes and persuasion.
 There, you can find our bi-monthly blog, A Difference of Opinion, where we discuss some of the most fascinating and useful research on people’s strongest held attitudes–and what you can do to try to change them.